Rookie Card Year:

 The top pieces of Muhammad Ali memorabilia are, not surprisingly, pieces of fight-worn gear.
 In November, 2011, the trunks Ali wore in "The Fight of the Century" in his match against Joe Frazier sold for $173,102.

 Considering the stature of Ali and his place in history, there are very few cards of the boxing legend.
-Most come from two recent sets: 2011 Leaf Muhammad Ali and 2011 Leaf Muhammad Ali Metal.
+Most come from the 2011 Leaf Muhammad Ali , 2011 Leaf Muhammad Ali Metal and 2012 Leaf Muhammad Ali: The Greatest releases.
 Although the compositions are a little different, both are premium sets that chronicle Ali's accomplishments inside and outside the ring.
 Both also bolster plenty of Muhammad Ali memorabilia, autograph and cut signature cards.

 Although a more comprehensive boxing release, 2010 Ringside Boxing Round One is another recent and somewhat readily available set with both Ali autographs and relics.
 He was also in 2011 Ringside Boxing Round 2 as a case topper.